psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 #### Venue & Programming
 {: .text-center}

+gallery:
+  - url: /assets/images/kcpc/mind.jpg
+    image_path: /assets/images/kcpc/mind.jpg
+    alt: "The MIND lineup"
+    title: "The MIND track features all of our speakers and panelists"
+  - url: /assets/images/kcpc/body.jpg
+    image_path: /assets/images/kcpc/body.jpg
+    alt: "The BODY lineup
+    title: "The BODY track features all of our workshops, group activities, and ceremonies"
+{% include gallery caption="The full lineup for the **Kansas City Psychedelic Conference**." %}

 - **Speakers and panels on a variety of engaging topics**

 - **Curated workshops and group activities for deeper integration and experiential learning.**